alesanka/FinanceAdvisor/README.md

 ## Description <a name="go-up"></a>

-The Financial Advisor API provides the functionality for users to input key financial details such as their salary, preferred currency, and desired annual interest rate, and receive valuable insights, including the maximum loan amount they can obtain, a detailed repayment plan, and the total interest paid over the loan term.
+The Financial Advisor API provides users with the functionality to save their personal data, including details such as name, email, salary, and social group.
+Users can also specify their desired loan amount and loan term, and the system will provide them with available loan options, including types of loans and the maximum loan amounts they can obtain.
+If users agree to the loan terms, they can save information about approved loans, which will be taken into consideration in future loan requests.

 ## Content: